ewencai/GIFtoolsCookbook/content/AtoZ/em1dfm/assignUncertainties.rst

     :align: right
     :scale: 50%

-Since the raw data were formatted according to the Geosoft XYZ format, the transmitter and receiver information for the airborne survey must be set manually.
+Since the raw data were formatted according to the XYZ format, the transmitter and receiver information for the airborne survey must be set manually.
 Additionally, only an altitude column was provided in the raw data.
 Therefore, we must use the topography and altitude information to determine the elevation of each data point.

     - :ref:`Create elevation from surface topography<objectElevFromSurface>`